HUHARED/rpa_project_management_notes/README_en.md

 Moreover, this approach facilitates unit testing and reduces instances where we must execute the entire program from start node just to test a small function.
 (When we testing a current module, if we require data producted from upstream modules, we should use the UnitTest command in Uibot, or the Mocking feature in UiPath, to generate simulated values)

+## 6.4.
+Exception Handling

+An RPA program may throw an exception due to network issues, UI changes, and other unexpected events.
+An robust RPA problem should be able to handle different types of exceptions (errors) using appropriate methods.

+### 6.4.1.
+Distinguish Exception Types

+Let's learn about the types of exceptions that we may encounter.

+#### 6.4.1.1.
+Technical Exceptions that Occur at Runtime

+The "technical exception" occur when our code is correct, and the program follows the correct business process, yet an error still occurs during execution.
+Common technical exceptions include:

+* An element cannot be found due to slow network speed, interface changes, etc.
+* A value (or a variable, an argument) is null or not be assigned (represented as None in Python, Null in UiBot, UiPath, Encoo, Database), leading to an exception if it's used.
+* Calculate wrrors, for example, try to divide a variable by zero will throw a ZeroDivisionError.
+* And so on.

+#### 6.4.1.2.
+Business Exceptions Due to Violations of Business Rules

+Since RPA is a technology of business automation, business exceptions refer to situations that violate established business rules.
+Here are a few examples:

+* In an RPA program designed to review financial risks, a business rule may state that "if the current order's amount exceeds $10,000 and the client's IP address is outside our country", the RPA program should notify the business staff to handle it manually, instead of proceeding with automated processing.
+* For a reimbursement processing RPA program, a business rule might specify that "if a reimbursement request exceeds $10000, it should be handled manually".
+Therefore, the RPA program could throw an exception with a clear message, such as "The current request's amount is more than $10000; manual intervention is required."
+* In a form filling RPA program, a business rule might stipulate that certain fields must be filled out.
+After retrieveing the for's contents, the RPA program checks whether each field is filled.
+If it encounters an empty field, it throws a customized exception accordingly.

+### Exception Handling Methods

+In summary, when an exception was thrown, we can handle it in the following ways:

+* Ignore
+* Retry
+* Record
+* Notify
+* Rollback

+### Factors in Exception Handling

+Naturally, different exceptions require different responses.
+Here are some factors to consider:

+* If an exception doesn't affect program execution or violate business rules, we can **ignore** it.
+For example, an RPA program needs to process large amounts of data of the same type. to minitor the process, a message is sent to an engineer via instant messaging software each time a piece of data has been fully  processed.
+However, there may be occasional failures in sending this message due to slow network speed or frequency limitation.
+In such case, it's not necessary to send it again, the program could execute the next process immediately.
+* RPA operations can generally be divided into "UI Manipulation" and "Logic Processing".
+  UI Manipulation involves the RPA program interacting with the webpages and applications by mouse and keyboard, while Logic Processing involves calculations and data evaluations.
+  During the process of UI Manipulations, sometimes the RPA program fails to find a target UI element.
+This could be due to slow network speed preventing the complete loading of a webpage, or unexpected UI elements overlaying the target UI element.
+In these cases, waiting a few seconds or refreshing the page, then **retrying** the relevant UI Manipulation process could be effective.
+  However, for Logic Processing, as the same contexts will generate the same result, retrying is generally unnecessary.
+* Regardless of their type, all exceptions should be **recorded**.

+  * Depending on the requirements, after an exception was recorded, it can be thrown again, either to interrupt the program execution, or be handled by higher-level modules.
+  * UiBot has a mature Source Code View, the code line number will be included when recording exceptions, which is very helpful.
+    As UiPath and Encoo lack a mature Source Code View, giving each Activity or Component a readability name is important for quick problem identification.
+* Some exceptions may require prompt manual intervention.
+In such case, **notifying** the responsible parties via instant messaging software and email when an exception was caught can be helpful.
+* When an exception occurrs, if some data has been processed, but business rules state that "all or nothing" processing, a **rollback** should be implemented to revert processed data to its original state.
+This is common in database operations, where placeing all operations within a transaction allows automatic rollback of all operations when an exception occurrs.

 # 7. License